 - External research houses to assist us with services and product research;

-- Related bodies corporate of Togethr who may provide services to members, including between the funds for which Togethr is the trustee;
+- Related bodies corporate of Togethr who may provide services to members

 - International government agencies where expressly required by law; and

 - Government agencies such as the Australian Prudential Regulation Authority (APRA), the Australian Transaction Reports Analysis Centre (AUSTRAC), the Australian Securities and Investments Commission (ASIC), the Australian Taxation Office (ATO) and other bodies where expressly authorised by law.